madhanbabu2004/DS_Module13/Ex1-Find-and-display-the-priority-of-the-operator-in-the-given-Postfix-expression.md

-# EX 1 Display operator precedence in the infix expression.
+# EX.NO : 1(A) Display operator precedence in the infix expression.
-## DATE: 20/02/2025
+## DATE: 23/02/2025
 ## AIM:
 To write a C program to find and display the priority of the operator in the given Postfix expression